 Finally: the rising part of the cell.

 This part is heavily influenced by clouds.
-In fact, the latent heat transport over the saturated adiabatic lapse rate is by definition a done by clouds.
+In fact, the continuous latent heat release over the saturated adiabatic lapse rate is by definition producing clouds.

 Since a vertical column of clouds as in a tropical storm is impenetrable for radiation, the only direct emission into space will be from the top of the anvil.
-But this has an extremely low temperature.
-Even with a BB spectrum, it will only emit more energy than a last layer in our theory, as far as there is extra emission through the IR window, ic 15%.
+But this too has a very low temperature and a low emission.

 What about the emission during the upward movement, in our graph represented by the low bent curve, representing app.
 30% of the total emission into space according to that graph?